zeligism/zeligism.github.io/_posts/2019-09-29-SnapchatVsPeopleWatching.md

 JONATHON:
 (*screening*)...
-(*eyes a mesmerizing lady, coughs gently*).
-Ahem, **M’lady**. (*tips hat*).
+(*eyes a mesmerizing lady, coughs gently, and tips hat*).
+Ahem, **M’lady**.

 THOMAS: 'T bewild'rs me yond a sir finds pleasure in the trifling act of obs'rving the commonplace existence of the populace, amusing themselves and whatnot.

-JONATHON: 'tis the passing of timeth and m'rry moments, mine own cousin.
+JONATHON: 'tis the passing of timeth and m'rry moments, mine own cousin!
 Beholdeth this ingraft'r, f'r that gent hast wits!

-THOMAS: Much obliges, alas methinks thy joyous endeav'rs is but f'r the foolish, unscrupulous men.
+THOMAS: Much obliges, alas methinks thy joyous endeav'rs is but f'r the unscrupulous men.